meltano/handbook/src/_engineering/team-practices/on-call-rotation.md

 [The current on-call rotation schedule can be viewed/updated here](https://meltano.app.opsgenie.com/schedule/whoIsOnCall).

 When an alert is sent, the primary on-call engineer will be notified first.
-If they do not acknowledge it within 15 minutes, the secondary on-call engineer will be notified.
+If they do not acknowledge it within 12 hours, the secondary on-call engineer will be notified.
 The first thing the secondary on-call engineer should attempt to do is make contact with the primary on-call engineer, and coordinate with them.
 That said, once the secondary on-call engineer has been alerted, they should not wait for the primary on-call engineer to respond.
 They may begin investigating and addressing the incident immediately following their attempt to contact and coordinate with the primary on-call engineer.

 ## Responsibilities